ansible-collections/ibm_zos_core/docs/source/modules/zos_job_query.rst

      zos_job_query:
        job_name: "JOB12345"

-   - name: Query jobs using a wildcard to match any job id begging with 'JOB12'
+   - name: Query jobs using a wildcard to match any job id beginning with 'JOB12'
      zos_job_query:
        job_id: "JOB12*"

-   - name: Query jobs using wildcards to match any job name begging with 'H' and ending in 'O'.
+   - name: Query jobs using wildcards to match any job name beginning with 'H' and ending in 'O'.
      zos_job_query:
        job_name: "H*O"

-   - name: Query jobs using a wildcards to match a range of job id(s) that include 'JOB' and '014'.
+   - name: Query jobs using wildcards to match a range of job id(s) that include 'JOB' and '014'.
      zos_job_query:
        job_id: JOB*014*

-   - name: Query all job names beginning wih 'H' that match job id that includes '14'.
+   - name: Query all job names beginning with 'H' that match job id that includes '14'.
      zos_job_query:
        job_name: "H*"
        job_id: "JOB*14*"